Eish-1/SWIGGY/readme.md

 - User authentication is done using **JWT web tokens**
 - **MongoDB** is used for database , **NodeJS** as runtime environment and **ExpressJS** for ensuring connectivity between the applications Frontend and Backend

+## Developers guide (to run locally)

+npm install (in both the frontend and backend directories)

+npm run dev

 ![image](https://github.com/user-attachments/assets/ea8384e3-71a4-4096-83d2-2c09820b2921)

 For viewing restaurants and menu items